TSKsmiley/Vehicle-Status-Home-Assistant/README.md

 ## 🤝 Contribution

 Feel free to fork this repo and make improvements!
-This is a community project to enhance the vehicle visualization experience in Home Assistant.
+This is a community project to enhance the vehicle visualisation experience in Home Assistant.

 ## 📝 License